Code-Institute-Submissions/CI_InteractiveFrontend/README.md

 ## Testing

 ```
-Jasmine: useful when input is given, DOM generated  & retruns a value -- this project does not give me the opportunity to use it
+Jasmine: Jasmine testing is useful when input is given by the visitor, and when the DOM generates  & returns a value.
+This parcticular project did not give me the opportunity to use it.
+However I have inspected the javascript and jQuery code using jsLint and jsHint (http://jshint.com/).

-Screen size
+Screen size:
 - Tested on various devices and screen sizes
 - Message displayed when screen size deemed too small for a proper view of the dashboard.
 This message invites the viewer to return to the page using a larger size screen.
 - Requested inputs from friends and family members using a variety of devices to ensure an equal viewing experience.

 ```
-I conducted and documented tests to ensure that all of my website's functionality work well.
+To the best of my abilitities, I conducted and documented tests to ensure that all of my website's functionality work well.

 ## Deployment